 If you’ve asked yourself, “How can I get my shoulder to stop hurting,” we can help you!

 Shoulder pain can be difficult to deal with.
 We use our shoulders all the time, so having a shoulder injury is often a massive inconvenience.
-You can help relieve your pain through medication, rest, PRP or stem cell therapy, and chiropractic visits.
+You can help relieve your pain through medication, rest, PRP therapy, and chiropractic visits.